Of the 114 Supreme Court justices in US history, all but 6 have been White men - Local News 8

 Of those, 108 have been White men.

-The next justice may alter the diversity of the court.
-President Trump is expected to nominate a woman to succeed the late Supreme Court Justice Ruth Bader Ginsburg and has said he’ll announce his choice Saturday at 5 pm ET.
+However, the next justice may alter the diversity of the court.
+President Trump has chosen Amy Coney Barrett, a federal appeals court judge, as his Supreme Court nominee after committing to appoint a woman to succeed the late Ruth Bader Ginsburg.
+Her confirmation hearing could begin mid-October.

 Four have been women